Scottie35/PikaJS/README.md

 ## Why PikaJS?

 I had been using jQuery and PrototypeJS, and I needed to ditch PrototypeJS at long last.
-My colleague [Michael Franzl](https://github.com/michaelfranzl) said, "Hey!
+My colleague said, "Hey!
 Check out this [Balalaika](https://github.com/finom/balalaika) thing!"
 So I did.

 https://github.com/finom/balalaika